Associate Degree

 - Prerequisite:None.

-This course is an analysis of real estate financing, including lending policies and problems in financing transactions in residential, apartment, commercial, and special purpose properties.
+This course is an analysis of real estate financing, including lending policies and issues in financing transactions for residential, commercial, and special purpose properties.
 Methods of financing properties are emphasized.
-The course applies toward the educational requirements for the Broker's Examination.
+The course applies toward the State of California's educational requirements for the Salesperson and Broker examinations.

 Upon completion of this course, the student will be able to:

-- Demonstrate skills in the theoretical applications of real estate financing.
+- SLO #1: Articulate the principles and practices of real estate financing.

 RE 141 Advanced Appraisal